grnet/mupy/README.md

 ### Attention - Notes
-- If using sqlite3, migrations dont work, some changes must be made manually.

 - If using ldap without groups, all new users are marked as inactive by default.
 This will change in future releases.

 #### Selecting which hosts can be viewed by users